jentery/mdia200/index.md

 *Monday, October 30th*

-* Please watch or watch a game of *Pokémon GO* before we meet today.
+* Please play or watch a game of *Pokémon GO* before we meet today.
 * Today, I'll lecture on approaches to media and narrative and begin our discussion of *Pokémon GO*.
-* I will also circulate and review the prompt for your Final Project, which is due by Friday, December 15th at noon.
+* I will also circulate and review the prompt for your [Final Project](https://jentery.github.io/mdia200/final.html), which is due by Friday, December 15th at noon.

 *Thursday, November 2nd*